viNclinedv/vAIO/README.md

 **Comprehensive Champion Coverage:** [vAIO] includes scripts for a wide range of League of Legends champions, each tailored to harness their unique abilities and gameplay styles.

-**Seamless AutoUpdater:** With the newly integrated AutoUpdater, [vAIO] ensures you're always up to date with the latest scripts and features without the hassle of manual downloads.
-Experience effortless updates and improvements, ensuring your gameplay remains uninterrupted and at peak performance.
+**Seamless AutoUpdater:** With an integrated AutoUpdater for [vAIO], you're always up to date with the latest scripts and features without the hassle of manual downloads.
+Experience effortless updates and improvements, ensuring your gameplay and scripting remains uninterrupted and at peak performance.

 ### Supported Champions